 The Long Beach area of the island has some fabulous resorts.
 The highly rated BuBu Villa has spacious and stylish villas, as well as the World Cafe, an outdoor restaurant serving delicious food and cocktails.
 At the other end of Long Beach, a popular choice is the Bubu Resort, which has welcoming staff and overlooks stunning scenery.

-Browse and book Perhentian Islands accommodation options by exploring the map below:
+Browse and book Perhentian Islands accommodation options for your dates by exploring the map below:

 Coral Bay is dotted with small shacks offering freshly barbecued fish and seafood.
 My favourite place to eat and hang out was the relaxed sea-view restaurant at Senja Bay Resort.
 Try their iced Milo drink: if you’re a chocolate lover, it will blow your mind!